 Now that the realtime test-taking is over for me and I have the certification, I have to tell you, having a dramatic increase in my realtime writing percentage on a daily basis is such an incredible bonus.
 I am so much more prepared now for bigger and better things with my realtime writing.
 My transcript production time has been significantly reduced; the number of errors I might possibly overlook when doing my initial edit is, of course, significantly reduced as well; and a rough draft transcript request at the last minute at the end of a hard day is no longer quite the daunting concept to produce readily as it once was for me either.

 That test that felt like my enemy, while not exactly now my “friend,” has surprisingly taught me a few things that really do help me every single day of my writing career.
 Priceless, really.
 And no one could be more surprised about that than I am!

 As of April 2014, Michelle Kirkpatrick is an official court reporter for the 20th Judicial District in Boulder, Colorado, transitioning back to the familiar world of freelance, where she had been a reporter since 1986.
-In the two and a half years since passing the CRR, Michelle has also passed the RMR, the RDR, the CBC, the CCP and the federal FCRR using these same techniques, passion, drive and enthusiasm for becoming a better writer.
+In the two and a half years since passing the CRR, Michelle has also passed the RMR, the RDR, the CBC, the CCP, the federal FCRR, and the Colorado CRCR using these same techniques, passion, drive and enthusiasm for becoming a better writer.